Devendra Banhart: Musical career

 On February 5, 2020, Banhart contributed to a 50th anniversary tribute album honoring Allen Ginsberg's Fall of America.
-Other artists featured included Mickey Hart, Yo La Tengo, Thurston Moore and Lee Ranaldo.
+Other artists featured included Mickey Hart, Yo La Tengo, Thurston Moore, and Lee Ranaldo.
 Banhart provided music and score to the poem "Milarepa Taste".

-On September 3, 2020, Banhart released a cover of the Grateful Dead's "Franklin's Tower" as part of Amazon's Amazon Originals series.
+On September 3, 2020, he released a cover of the Grateful Dead's "Franklin's Tower" as part of Amazon's Amazon Originals series.
 The song has since been widely released.

-In December 2022 he played in Cusica Fest in Caracas, Venezuela; this was his first show in the country.
+In December 2022 he played in Cusica Fest in Caracas, Venezuela; it was his first show in the country.

 Influences

-Banhart has cited Vashti Bunyan, Simón Díaz, Nusrat Fateh Ali Khan, Arthur Russell, Ali Farka Touré, and Caetano Veloso as his main influences.
+Banhart has cited Vashti Bunyan, Simón Díaz, Nusrat Fateh Ali Khan, Arthur Russell, Ali Farka Touré, and Caetano Veloso as being his main influences.

 Critical reception

-Banhart's music is often referred to as psychedelic folk, freak folk and New Weird America; it is associated with acts such as singer-songwriter Joanna Newsom, musical group CocoRosie, and contemporary folk band Vetiver.
-The New York Times has called his work "free associative work" and SPIN magazine has described it as "ashram-appropriate guitar strums" and "trippy-hippie tone poetry."
-Critics have compared Banhart's style to that of 1970s band Tyrannosaurus Rex, an early version of British rock musician Marc Bolan's T. Rex, though in a 2004 interview Banhart stated that he was unaware of Tyrannosaurus Rex until after he began writing and recording music.
+Banhart's music is often referred to as psychedelic folk, freak folk, and New Weird America; it is associated with acts such as singer-songwriter Joanna Newsom, musical group CocoRosie, and contemporary folk band Vetiver.
+The New York Times has called his work "free associative work" and SPIN magazine said it is "ashram-appropriate guitar strums" and "trippy-hippie tone poetry."
+Critics have compared Banhart's style to that of 1970s band Tyrannosaurus Rex, an early version of British rock musician Marc Bolan's T. Rex, though in a 2004 interview Banhart said that he was unaware of Tyrannosaurus Rex until after he began writing and recording music.